Nikola Genev

 Nikola Genev Kolchev was a Bulgarian volunteer, officer, a lieutenant general, and a commander of the Macedonian-Adrianopolitan Volunteer Corps during the First Balkan War and the Second Balkan War.

 Biography

-Nikola Genev was born on January 18, 1856, in Sevlievo and Ottoman Empire.
+Nikola Genev was born to a Bulgarian family on 18 January 1856 in Sevlievo and Ottoman Empire.
 He took part in the April Uprising of 1876 as a member of the revolutionary committee in his hometown.
 He was arrested and tortured by the Turks, and later managed to emigrate to Romania, after which he moved to Russia.

 Russo-Turkish War (1877-1878)

 During the preparation of the Russo-Turkish War (1877-1878) he enlisted in the Bulgarian Volunteer Corps as a Volunteer from the III Volunteer Company.
 He took part in the Battle of Shipka Pass.
 For his personal bravery he was awarded the military Order of St. George, IV degree.
 At the end of the war he was promoted to the rank of junior non-commissioned officer.